djannot/ecs-p3/apis/apis.md

 ### Apply an expiration to a bucket

-This feature is available in the standard S3 API.
+> This feature is available in the standard S3 API.

 When using a standard File System, the application needs to manage the deletion of the old data.
-If the application wants to delete all the data after one year, a process must be ran every day and a logic must be implemented to decide what to do when a delete operation fails.
+If the application wants to delete all the data after one year, a process must be run every day and a logic must be implemented to decide what to do when a delete operation fails.

 Applying an expiration to a bucket is much simpler and reliable.